10 Major Myths about Odin, the all-father god in Norse mythology

 - The Roman god Mercury was associated with Odin’s day “Woden’s day”, which is Wednesday.

-- According to Snorri Sturluson, in the Ynglinga saga, Odin’s brothers were briefly rulers of Asgard.
+- According to the Icelandic poet and statesman Snorri Sturluson, in the Ynglinga saga, Odin’s brothers were briefly rulers of Asgard.
 They also took Odin’s wife Frigg as their consort, something which the trickster god Loki made fun of Odin in the Lokasenna

-- Other names Odin include Wodan, Woden, or
+- Other names Odin include Wodan and Woden

 - Born to Borr and the giantess Bestla, Odin and his two brothers – Vili (will), and Vé (the holy) – grew up in the realm of Niflheim, a barren place with no no food or drink.
 Therefore Odin and his family had to survive on the milk of the primeval cow Audhumbla.